Learn what you Love

 Dolidon:

 Well, I’m hopeful but I think it’s going to take a lot of time and a lot of work and a few dedicated people.
 I’m working on it.
-In France first, within France, science fiction is gaining traction like in academia for example. ( But Sir John I was not at all.
-Consider what really 1:06.)
+In France first, within France, science fiction is gaining traction like in academia for example.
+It's a genre that was not really considered.
 Not at all.
 And now you start having people teaching it, writing about it, using it not only in literature courses but sometimes in philosophy courses or things like that.
 So it’s entering the university and that’s a big deal and that’s recent.
 I think they’re gaining visibility.
 Those big festivals also help.
-There’s also like you, were talking about it (FR 1:06:51) and the fact that there is, the one thing that I regret does not exist in the US and does exist in France is the more interdisciplinary way of looking at things.
+There’s also like you, were talking about it Macron and the fact that there is, the one thing that I regret does not exist in the US and does exist in France is the more interdisciplinary way of looking at things.
 If you want to rebuild the city for example, the mayor might bring together philosophers, architects, writers, community leaders, like all kinds of people.
 And if you watch the news there is always like a movie director or writer that’s invited on the news.
 So art, philosophy and all this is usually not discarded.
 It’s part of the thinking.
 So I think it’s a good thing for science fiction because science fiction writers, first of all, a lot of the writers come from a scientific background or an industrial background.
 So a lot of the science fiction even though it goes astray into some alternative reality path, these people do their research, their interests and they’re curious.
 Sometimes they research popular magazines, not necessarily very technical things.
 But they follow what’s going on.
 So even if you have a story that’s kind of out of this world, literally, the premise is always connected to what’s going on in the world.
 So people are starting to read it more. connect with it more.
 I think cinema is helping.
 The trend is more into fantasy than science fiction these days but still it makes people think a little bit.
 There’s been a few big sci fi movies.
 Comics are very popular in France some really beautiful and really well-written comics about science fiction stories.
 So those avenues in France are developing and that’s a big deal because in France too.
 It was not a big interest, in the corner in the dark, like the nerds go to sci fi books.
 Now it’s a little different.
 In terms of crossing over, I find some books that are translated, you know, in Italian or in German and some of them in English.
 The market is saturated with with American and British sci fi.
 Very good ones too.
 So there’s no need for the market itself.
 And if you market it, I don’t know how to market it because you like French sci fi.
 It is somewhat of a blowhole, international jar.
+And if you can find some of different sensitivities sometimes on the European side.
+So I don’t know, everything is about money.
+So it doesn’t make money.
+I don’t know.

-So I’m trying to be optimistic also because I have people like Natasha (FR name 1:09:28) and there’s some people who are in the US and they’re starting to be interested.
-The other thing that makes me optimistic is the text book that I wrote with a colleague about teaching French science fiction, and it’s open source, so anybody can find it and look at it on the PDF scholar platform of the Portland State Library. and it’s called (Fr 1:09:50).
+So I’m trying to be optimistic also because I have people like Natacha Vas-Deyres and there’s some people who are in the US and they’re starting to be interested.
+The other thing that makes me optimistic is the text book that I wrote with a colleague about teaching French science fiction, and it’s open source, so anybody can find it and look at it on the PDF scholar platform of the Portland State Library. and it’s called Histoire d'Avenir.
 And each chapter is based on a short story.
 The short stories not are not in the book for copyright purposes but they’re available to read online on on the library web sites so you can just go read the stories if you’re interested.
 These are available, you can find those, and you can look at the book.
 It’s been downloaded like twenty four hundred times around the world.
 So I don’t know if people teach with it or they just look at it.
 But it’s been quite successful.
 Students really like it.
 I have a colleague who’s going to write a review, a positive review of its to be published as well.
 So I know the problem is to make it available because every time I teach science fiction, even when students at first they don’t really know what they’re going to get.

 They always love it.
 So it’s a little bit, sometimes like to get a taste of it and if you get a taste of good sci fi, you’ll want it, but just opening the door is really, it’s not easy.
 And if I managed to with anthology it’s going to take a few years because I have to find the text, have to get the agreement of the author, you going get translated to get it published.
 So it’s a long work and if you wanted to get one novel, I wouldn’t know which one to pick because that’s also another idea but you need to create a corpus to create interests.
 And that’s kind of an uphill battle.
 But hopefully that will happen.

+I’ve found some old expired the addition of like 1960s sort stories but these are like on eBay.
+I almost don’t open it because I want the book to crumble.
+But nowadays it’s really, it’s really hard and nobody is looking into it.
 I mean, I do contemporary science fiction so every time I teach it I hope to have the books shipped from France because you can find them here.
 Now I’m lucky because Kindle is starting to have some books that I can access here.
 But otherwise you have to do a little bit of your own research.
 And short stories, they are great way to enter that way.

 Gary: